ng-girls/todo-list-tutorial-portuguese/installations.md

 ### Congratulations!

-You have a running Angular application!
+You have a running Angular application! **As long as you're working on the application you should keep the terminal where you run it open.** Any change you make in the project code will be reflected immediately in the web browser.
-To stop it from running, press `Ctrl+C` in the terminal.
+You can open another terminal to perform tasks in parallel.

-As long as it's running, any change you make in the project code will be reflected immediately in the web browser.
+To stop the app from running, press `Ctrl+C` in the terminal, or close the terminal.

 Now we're ready to start developing!